 All these types of construction accidents expose construction workers to a wide variety of hazards.
 The high number of hazards is why construction workers face the greatest risk of work- related injury or fatality than any other U.S. employee thus enduring high numbers of construction accidents.

 Construction accidents most often affect the lower back and shoulders by lifting, knees, hips, and shoulders by awkward postures, wrists through repetitive motions, and fingers and wrists due to hand tools.

-If you or a loved one have been injured on a construction site, call The Law Office of Kerry H. Collins and Associates for a free evaluation.
-We’ll make sure you get the attention you deserve.
+If you or a loved one have been injured on a construction site, call The Law Office of Kerry H. Collins for a free evaluation.
+I’ll make sure you get the attention you deserve.